portellam/deploy-VFIO/etc/README.md

 ## Description
-Backup files go here.
-Files will be referenced, copied, and overwritten during setup.
+Reference and backup files.
+At start of setup, system files will backup (before overwritten by reference files).
+On script failure, system files will be restored.

 ## System files
 * GRUB